CarolineCollins/Assignment-1-MSB1015/README.md

 the total number of different genes among all of the sequenced E. coli strains (the pangenome) exceeds 16,000.

 To complete a reasonable assignment it will be necessary to generate WikiData links or pick another taxon.
+Update: picked taxon Mus musculus as it is a model organism and Wikidata has enough data to make an interesting query.
+Query prepared in Task code result embedded in index.htm for Wednesday 18th September Skills Training visualisation session.

 Submission deadline is 23 September 2019.